simonvomeyser/simonvomeyser.de-2020/src/content/projects/en/kamkam.md

 clients: []
 ---

-Small landing page for professional video production team of KAMKAM Video.
+Small landing page for the professional video production team of KAMKAM Video.

 Technology-wise I made use of some React/Gatsby magic.
 The implementation, basic design and animations where all done by me in a relatively short time-frame and in direct communication with the customer.
 Gatsby just rocks!